moaylesbury/michaelaylesbury.github.io/individual-projects.md

 > Python

-A sudoku game created in python using the modules tkinter and numpy.
+A sudoku game I created in python using the modules tkinter and numpy.
 This was my first time using tkinter, so it was interesting exploring the module to create a GUI.
 Numpy was used to create a matrix representation of the sudoku board.
-Aside from the grid, the interface consists of four buttons: Solve, New Board, Reset Board, and Solve.
+Aside from the grid, the interface consists of four buttons: Solve, New Board, Reset Board, and Quit.
 The solve button makes use of the [recursive backtracking algorithm](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking), trying numbers 1-9.
 If the board cannot be solved then the algorithm goes back and tries different numbers until the board is solved.

 In the future I would create a more sophisticated board generating algorithm, as the current one ends up with trends such as 1,2,3,4,5,6,7,8,9 in the first line and consecutive numbers appearing often.